krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 A comprehensive catalog powered by [DCAT](https://www.w3.org/TR/vocab-dcat-2/) and [DPROD](https://dprod.io/) standards can effectively implement governance across five key pillars.
 First, the catalog enables **data discovery and understanding** through consistent descriptive metadata, shared vocabularies, and rich contextual documentation that helps users grasp the purpose and meaning of data assets.
 Second, it supports **quality management** by tracking indicators, validation rules, and freshness information, ensuring users can trust the data they discover.
 The third pillar, **security and privacy**, is addressed through sensitivity classifications and access control metadata that document proper handling requirements.
 Fourth, **lifecycle management** becomes more systematic with status tracking and version control metadata that guides the evolution of data products.
 Finally, **compliance and risk management** is strengthened through regulatory mapping metadata and retention policies that ensure data is managed according to applicable requirements.

-These pillars connect directly to the benefits outlined in the [[Data Catalog Guide#Why Use a Data Catalog|Why Use a Data Catalog]] section.
+These pillars connect directly to the benefits outlined in the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 #### Classification Systems and Data Mesh Support